bdsaglam/rlvr/docs/musique-training-debug/hypotheses/h06-lora-weight-sync.md

 ## Experiments

-Training on vf-musique-structured environment, which uses structured output instead of xml tags for final response.
+Training on vf-musique environment, which uses structured output instead of xml tags for final response.

 ### Full Parameter Training